 Appart from the halls, The National House of Vinohrady can offer five meeting and conference rooms, which are suitable venues for holding events with smaller number of participants.
 The meeting and conference rooms are being used for general meetings, sessions, briefings, discussions...more

-In the autumn, the National House of Vindohrady will traditionally open its doors to all the swing and jazz music lovers.
-The 16th year of the Swing Festival will take place on the 6th and 7th November 2013.
+In the autumn, the National House of Vinohrady will traditionally open its doors to all the swing and jazz music lovers.
+The 18th year of the Swing Music Festival will take place on the 11th and 12th November 2015.